szermatt/mistty/docs/source/extensions.rst

 .. index:: pair: function; mistty-on-prompt-p

-mistty-on-prompt-p : function
+(mistty-on-prompt-p POS) : function
-  This function returns non-nil if the given position is inside of a prompt MisTTY is aware of.
+  This function returns non-nil if the POS is inside of a prompt MisTTY is aware of.
 This is useful for writing commands that behave differently on a prompt than on program output, even while inside of the terminal zone.
 It is used to implement :code:`mistty-beginning-of-line` for example.

 .. index:: pair: function; mistty-maybe-realize-possible-prompt

-mistty-maybe-realize-possible-prompt : function
-  This function might be useful to call in your commands to tell MisTTY that there's likely a prompt at the current pointer position.
+(mistty-maybe-realize-possible-prompt &optional POS) : function This function might be useful to call in your commands to tell MisTTY that there's likely a prompt at the current pointer position or at POS.

 .. index:: pair: function; mistty-before-position

-mistty-before-position : function
+(mistty-before-positional) : function
   This function not only checks whether there's a prompt at the position, but also attempt to move the terminal cursor to that position.